-16.8 Points System in The Hundred Group Stage

-16.8.1 Each team will play 8 matches as determined by ECB.
-Two points will be awarded for a Win, one point for a Tie or No Result and no points for a Loss.

-16.8.2 The team that finishes top of the group will progress to the Final.
-The teams that finish second and third shall compete in the Eliminator with the winner progressing to the Final.

-- 16.8.3 The tie-breakers for teams finishing on equal points will be: - 16.8.3.1 The team with the higher net run rate in the Group Matches will be placed in the higher position (see below). - 16.8.3.2 The team that has the highest average points per matches in matches between teams finishing on equal points (note that if this only separates one team when more than two teams are considered by this tiebreaker, only the remaining teams move to the next tiebreaker). - 16.8.3.3 Wicket-taking strike rate (number of balls bowled per wicket taken) - 16.8.3.4 In the event that teams cannot be separated by 16.11.3.1 to 16.11.3.3 above, this will be done by drawing lots. - 16.8.3.5 Should any match in a group be cancelled, the group positions shall be determined on an average points per completed match basis.
-Should teams finish on equal average points, the tiebreakers above shall apply. - 16.9.4 Net Run Rate
+- 16.8 Points System in The Hundred Group Stage - 16.8.1 Each team will play 8 matches as determined by ECB.
+Two points will be awarded for a Win, one point for a Tie or No Result and no points for a Loss. - 16.8.2 The team that finishes top of the group will progress to the Final.
+The teams that finish second and third shall compete in the Eliminator with the winner progressing to the Final. - 16.8.3 The tie-breakers for teams finishing on equal points will be: - 16.8.3.1 The team with the higher net run rate in the Group Matches will be placed in the higher position (see below). - 16.8.3.2 The team that has the highest average points per matches in matches between teams finishing on equal points (note that if this only separates one team when more than two teams are considered by this tiebreaker, only the remaining teams move to the next tiebreaker). - 16.8.3.3 Wicket-taking strike rate (number of balls bowled per wicket taken) - 16.8.3.4 In the event that teams cannot be separated by 16.11.3.1 to 16.11.3.3 above, this will be done by drawing lots. - 16.9.4 Net Run Rate

-A team's net run rate is calculated by deducting from the average runs per over scored by that team, the average runs per over scored against
+A team's net run rate is calculated by deducting from the average runs per over scored by that team, the average runs per over scored against that team.